magao-x/handbook/maintenance/cooling/filter_cleaning.rst

 Indications
 ------------

-The INDI property `instCool.status.flow_rate` shows the instrument cooling flow rate in LPM.
-The pump speed is shown in `instCool.pump_level.current`.
+The INDI property :prop:`instCool.status.flow_rate` shows the instrument cooling flow rate in liters per minute.
+The pump speed is shown in :prop:`instCool.pump_level.current`.

 Coolant flow should be at or above 1.9 LPM under normal operating conditions.
 With the cameras off and with minimal computational loads it can fall below this due to the viscosity of cold glycol (especially at the telescope where it is colder than Tucson).
 If the system is under full load, the pump is on 10, and the sytem is in thermal equilibrium, but flow is consistenly under 1.9 LPM the filter should be inspected and cleaned if necessary.
 It should also be done routinely prior to a telescope run and every few months.

 .. note::
-    the 1.9 LPM specification is derived from the required flow rate for the OCAM 2K camera (`camwfs`).
+    the 1.9 LPM specification is derived from the required flow rate for the OCAM 2K camera (:dev:`camwfs`).

 Precautions
 -----------